JNRowe/jnrowe.github.io/_sources/thoughts/nice_stories.txt

 '''''''''

 About five years ago I found out that an old school friend had made a serious, yet possibly singular, morally irresponsible mistake.
-This is a man was close to the top of his chosen career tree, with a string of impressive achievements to his name.
+This is a man who was close to the top of his chosen career tree, with a string of impressive achievements to his name.

 The thing that bugged me about it, and to this day it is still does, is that I'd never heard anyone remark on his successes prior to this.
 I was *entirely*